 Preservation of Antibiotics for Medical Treatment Act

-To protect animal and human health by combating the excessive use of antibiotics in agriculture, the Preservation of Antibiotics for Medical Treatment Act (PAMTA) was introduced in the House of Representatives by Representative Louise Slaughter (D-NY).
+To protect animal and human health by combating the excessive use of antibiotics in agriculture, the Preservation of Antibiotics for Medical Treatment Act (PAMTA) would:

 - would not restrict the use of antibiotics to treat sick animals.
 In addition, it would only reach classes of drugs used in human medicine, leaving other drug options available to producers.